6 Reasons why ‘Help to Buy’ isn’t the answer to Britain’s home-ownership crisis

 Unlike in other parts of the UK, ordinary house buyers are competing with super-rich property investors for houses and apartments for sale in London.
 Hundreds of properties in the capital lie empty simply because wealthy individuals and corporations from abroad want to get on board the British property gravy train.
 Home purchases using the government’s scheme are exceptionally rare in central London – accounting for just 5% of all Help to Buy assisted purchases thus far.

-The main principle of the government’s Help to Buy scheme involved helping cash-strapped savers get their foot on the first rung of the property ladder.
+The central principle of the government’s Help to Buy scheme involved helping cash-strapped savers get their foot on the first rung of the property ladder.
 In theory, there is much to admire about the initiative, but in practice, it is the people with money who are reaping the rewards.

 Rather than helping average earners in the UK’s property hotspots to become homeowners, it seems Help to Buy is being abused by people who already own a home.
 More than 8,000 people bought second homes under the initiative in 2013 – which was about a fifth of all the government loans issued.